 Ooh la la!
 Those high heels, particularly stilettos, are beautiful!
 The Chiropractic TRUhealthDR may even consider them beautiful, but ...
 "To wear or not to wear?" ... that is the question.

-Sorry, gals!
+Apologies, gals!
 Unless there's a runway in Colorado Springs, you may want to shy away from those high heels.
 They make the leg look long, but may stress the back muscles and even the neck muscles!
-The research is stronger in the "don't wear" department than the "wear" category, but why?
+The research is leaning heavily towards the "don't wear" department than the "wear" category, but why?
 That's a little blurred.

-So, let's think about the "wear 'em" research - Younger women show an increase in pelvic range of motion in the sagittal plane in the midst high-heeled gait compared with low-heeled gait and walking without shoes.
-Sadly, middle-aged women don't enjoy this response.
+So, let's think about the "wear 'em" research - Younger women show an increase in pelvic range of motion in the sagittal plane in the midst high-heeled gait in contrast with low-heeled gait and walking without shoes.
+Sadly, middle-aged women don't receive this response.
 (3) Hum?
 Not too much in the "wear 'em" research which doesn't dazzle your Colorado Springs chiropractor.

 So, we chiropractors typically recommend not wearing high heeled shoes or stilettos, choosing to err on the side of caution.
 The Chiropractic TRUhealthDR does know some Colorado Springs women who love their high heels, so we just ask you to be careful.
 Wear them limitedly.
 If you have any increased back pain, drop down to a pair of lovely flats, and contact us for a chiropractic treatment to re-align your spine and relieve your neck pain and back pain.
 It's all a matter of balance...in shoes and life!